 Guides/Keyboards·intermediate·6 min read

-Open YouTube comments on any custom keyboard video and you'll see the same word: thock.
-It refers to a deep, full sound on every keystroke — no rattle on the spacebar, no high ping from springs, no hollow echo from the case.
-Achieving it is mostly about stabilizers and how the board is assembled, not the switches themselves.
+Watch any custom keyboard video and you will hear one word: thock.
+It means a deep, full sound on every keystroke, with no rattle from the spacebar, no metallic ping, and no hollow echo.
+Getting there is mostly about the stabilizers and how the board is built, not the switches.

 What stabilizers do